arainho/secure-git-workshop/README.md

 ```

 ### Notes
-You can have all the software installed with proper version with Vagrant.
+You can have all the software installed with the appropriate versions using the provided Vagrant Box.
-If you have MS Windows, this is the adviced path to proceed.
+If you have MS Windows, this is the advised path to proceed.

 Download and install VirtualBox and Vagrant
 ```